Advantages of brokering in Mauritius

 Other advantages of Mauritius include:

 - High economic growth rates of 5-8% per year.

 - Ability to provide clients with first-class services for transactions in currency, stocks, bills of exchange, and other securities.

 - Fast and easy registration.

-- Flexible company, securities and trust laws based on international norms.
+- Flexible company, securities, and trust laws based on international standards.

 - Low taxes.

 - Ability to obtain a residence permit in three days.